liffiton/Gen-Ed/src/codehelp/docs/manual_class_creation.md

 This will bring up a dialog asking for a class name and an OpenAI API key.

 The OpenAI API key will be used for your students' queries in CodeHelp.
+If you don't have an API key yet, you can leave it blank for now, but it will be required for anyone to submit queries in your class.
 You can create an API key using an account at <a href="https://openai.com/">openai.com</a>.
 OpenAI will charge you directly for your students' usage, so you will need to provide them a credit card to bill.
 The cost is low.